19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (g) to attend to matters of an administrative or secretarial nature in connection with the exercise, by the management corporation or the council, of its functions.

+[LT(S)A, 1st Sch.
+Para 4]

 ### Duties of treasurer of council

 57\.—(1) The duties of the treasurer of the council of a management corporation shall include the following:

-(a) to notify subsidiary proprietors of any contributions levied in accordance with this Act;
+(a) to notify subsidiary proprietors of any contribution levied in accordance with this Act;

 (b) to receive, acknowledge, bank and account for any money paid to the management corporation;